marcos-abreu/gulp-bower-subset/README.md

 `gulp-bower-subset` will do two things:

-1 - first it will execute a `bower` command (you can disable or change the command) 2 - it will process the dependencies in the same order as listed in `dependencies` section returning a stream of dependency files to be consumed by other gulp plugins.
+1 - first it will execute a `bower` command (you can disable or change the command)
+2 - it will process the dependencies in the same order as listed in `dependencies` section of your project's `bower.json` file returning a stream of dependency files to be consumed by other gulp plugins.

-### Main File
+#### Witch file to include?

 How does `gulp-bower-subset` identifies witch file from each dependency to include in the stream?

 When looping over each dependency `gulp-bower-subset` will try the following:

-    - if the component has a `bower.json` file with `main` entry containing any `js` file use them
+- if the component has a `bower.json` file with a `main` entry containing any `js` file use them
 - otherwise look for files starting with the component's name in the component root folder
 - otherwise look for a file called `index.js` in the component root folder
 - if none of these are found ignore the component

 `subsets` override this behavior, check the `subsets` section bellow for more info